jondubois/iogrid/README.md

 Open up another browser window/tab to `http://localhost:8000` and put it side-by-side with the first window/tab - You should now have two colored circles - Each one can be controlled from a different tab.

-Note that while this demo demonstrates a few important optimizations, it is still not as optimized as it can be.
+Note that while this demo demonstrates a few important optimizations, it is still not as optimized as it can be and it's not cheat-proof.
 For production usage, among other things, you may want to setup a codec to convert your messages to binary packets when they are sent over the wire.
 You may want to use https://github.com/SocketCluster/sc-codec-min-bin or make your own.